LJJ931026/scenarios/linux/challenge-file-properties/intro.md

 In this challenge, you will use basic Linux commands to create files, view file properties, modify file properties and change file owner.

-In this challange, you will use `ls` command to list the files and it's properties in specified directory.

 ## Skills

 - `ls` - list files and file properties.